A healthy but delicious dessert of spiced poached pears in a turmeric infused syrup, inspired by Indonesian jamu.

 - 3 cups water

-- 2 tbsp honey (or brown rice syrup or maple syrup)
+- 2 tablespoon honey (or brown rice syrup or maple syrup)

-- 1/4 tsp freshly ground cardamom seeds (see recipe notes)
+- ¼ teaspoon freshly ground cardamom seeds (see recipe notes)

 - 2 whole star anise

 - Pinch ground black pepper

 - 4-6 pears (depending how many will fit in your saucepan)